Jamie Bamber

-Jamie St John Bamber Griffith (born 1972/73), known professionally as Jamie Bamber, is a British actor, known for his roles as Lee Adama in Battlestar Galactica and Detective Sergeant Matt Devlin in the ITV series Law & Order: UK.
+Jamie St John Bamber Griffith (born 3 April 1973), known professionally as Jamie Bamber, is a British actor, known for his roles as Lee Adama in Battlestar Galactica and Detective Sergeant Matt Devlin in the ITV series Law & Order: UK.
 He also had a supporting role as 2nd Lt.
 Jack Foley in the HBO miniseries Band of Brothers, as Lieutenant Archie Kennedy in the Hornblower series and was a regular on the British series Ultimate Force and Peak Practice.
 In 2013, Bamber starred in the TNT medical drama Monday Mornings and, in 2014, in the Sky 1 drama The Smoke.
+In 2026, he joined the BBC soap opera EastEnders as Ned Roper.

 Early life and education

 Jamie St John Bamber Griffith was born in Hammersmith, London, England, to Ralph and Elizabeth Griffith.
 His father is from the United States and his mother is from Northern Ireland.
 At the time Bamber was born, his father was a management consultant.
 Bamber has five brothers and one sister, actress Anastasia Griffith.

 Bamber was educated at St Paul's School in London, and graduated with a first in modern languages (Italian and French) from St John's College, Cambridge, before attending and graduating from the London Academy of Music and Dramatic Art.
 He is fluent in both Italian and French, having spent part of his childhood in Paris.

 Bamber appeared in the 1994 student film Shifting Sands.